-FROM: , A&E

-Sponsor's Name: Project Location: Project No.: Section 811 Only: Proj.
-Type/# of Sites: # of Units per Site:

-The subject application has been reviewed and Architectural, Engineering and Cost's findings are as follows:

-RATING FACTORS

-RATING FACTOR 3 - SOUNDNESS OF APPROACH (45 POINTS FOR 202, 40 POINTS FOR 811)

-In determining the quality and effectiveness of the proposal, the extent to which the Sponsor involved the target population (including minorities) in the development of the application and will involve them in the development and operation of the project, the extent to which the Section 811 Sponsor coordinated its application with other organizations such as centers for independent living as well as the relationship between the project, the community's needs and purposes of the program funding, consider:
+MEMORANDUM FOR: Supervisory Project Manager FROM: , A&E SUBJECT: Techn: ical Processing Review and Findings Memorandum Sponsor's Name: Project Location Project No.: ı: Section 811 Only y: Proj.
+Type/# of Sites: # of Units per Site: t application has been reviewed and Architectural, Cost's findings are as follows: RATING FACTORS RATING FACTOR 3 - SOUNDNESS OF APPROACH (45 POINTS FOR 202, 40 POINTS FOR 811) the extent (including and will improject, the coordinate centers for between the ning the quality and effectiveness of the proposal, to which the Sponsor involved the target population minorities) in the development of the application nvolve them in the development and operation of the he extent to which the Section 811 Sponsor d its application with other organizations such as r independent living as well as the relationship e project, the community's needs and purposes of the nding, consider: desig perso on 202 Only: The extent to which the proposed n will meet the special physical needs of elderly ns (2 points maximum) Recom mended rating: Comme nts:

+Processing - A&E) - continued

-(d) Section 202 Only: The extent to which the proposed design will meet the special physical needs of elderly persons (2 points maximum)
+(d) Section 811 Only: The extent to which the proposed design of the project (exterior and interior) and its placement in the neighborhood will meet the individual needs of the residents and will facilitate their integration into the surrounding community and promote their ability to live as independently as possible.
+(2 points maximum)

-(Technical Processing - A&E) - continued Project No.
+Recommended rating:

+Comments:

 (e) Section 202 Only: The extent to which the proposed size and unit mix of the housing will enable the Sponsor to manage and operate the housing efficiently and ensure that the provision of supportive services will be accomplished in an economical fashion.
 (2 points maximum)

+Recommended rating:

+Comments:

 (f) Section 202 Only: The extent to which the proposed design of the housing will accommodate the provision of supportive services that are expected to be needed, initially and over the useful life of the housing, by the category or categories of elderly persons the housing is intended to serve.
 (2 points maximum)

-(d) Section 811 Only: The extent to which the proposed design of the project (exterior and interior) and its placement in the neighborhood will meet the individual needs of the residents and will facilitate their integration into the surrounding community and promote their ability to live as independently as possible.
-(2 points maximum)
+Recommended rating:

+Comments:

-(Technical Processing - A&E) - continued Project No. 202 (i) The proposed design incorporates visitabilit811 and universal design in the construction or (i) The proposed design incorporates visitability standards (e) rehabilitation of the project.
-(1 point maximum) Recommended rating: Comments: The application is acceptable from an Architectural, Engineering and Cost viewpoint.
-Yes No Comments: Signature of Reviewer Date
+Processing - A&E) - continued

+) 8 202 (h) 311 (e) The proposed design incorporates visitability standards and universal design in the construction or rehabilitation of the project.
+(1 point maximum) Recommended rating:

+Comments:

+((k) The extent to which the design and operation of the proposed housing will promote energy efficiency.
+(1 point maximum)

+application is acceptable from an Architectural, g and Cost viewpoint.

+Y es No

+C Comme ents:

+Signat ure of Reviewer Date